TheLancashireman/DhG2/doc/CardFormat.md

 with some optional information.
 Each line holds one piece of information.
 Most lines of the header are of the form "Keyword:  Value", but there are some with no "value" part that are entered without the colon.

 In the example, the person's name is John Butson.
-He is male and his unique numbver in the database is 3463.
+He is male and his unique number in the database is 3463.
 His father was Peter Butson (uniqe number 595) and his mother was Mary Bateman (3459).
 This is the mother's maiden name.
 The presence of unique numbers for father and mother imply that they both have card files in the database.